-Two venues in Sydney will be hosting fixtures at the ICC World T20 2020.
+Two venues in Sydney will be hosting fixtures at the ICC T20 World Cup 2020.

 Sydney is Australia’s global city; set around a spectacular harbour and edged with stunning surf beaches.
 From the city’s iconic Opera House and Harbour Bridge, to its exciting dining scene and a non-stop calendar of blockbuster events, Sydney shines all year round.

 You can explore Sydney Harbour by walking to the top of the bridge, camping out on an island or heading out on the water by sail, kayak and jet boat, or by taking in the view from the deck of a Sydney ferry.
 Visit Sydney’s national parks, picnic in a harbourside park, or hit the waves for a surf lesson at world-famous Bondi or Manly beaches.

 Sydney has a rich cultural life with exciting theatres, galleries and museums, and a packed events calendar including Vivid Sydney, the world’s largest festival of light, music and ideas which lights up the city each winter.
 Sports fans flock to the city for events including the Sydney International Tennis tournament, the Sydney Rugby 7s and the NSW Pro Surf Series.

 Fashionistas will love Sydney’s cosmopolitan shopping precincts which showcase the very best of international and local design.
 Food lovers will be thrilled by Sydney’s diverse food and wine, with a huge variety of fine dining restaurants, quirky cafés, festivals and vibrant ‘eat streets’.